SamuelS45/Movie-DB-Lobby/README.md

 # Movie-DB-Lobby

  ## Description
- A movie Lobby with Using TMDB API to create a mobile and desktop friendly UI interface
+ A movie Lobby with Using TMDB API to create a mobile and desktop friendly UI interface to access a movie system.

  ## Table of Contents

 ## Technologies Used
 + React JS
-+ Vite
 + CSS
 + HTML
 + Javascript